remic-othr/PhaKIR_DIY/services/gokapi/README.md

 - Generate a download link with or without password/token

 Recommentation:
-- Use s3 minio storage for persistence, as described in the [MinIO service documentation](../minio/README.md).
+- Use s3 garage storage for persistence, as described in the [Garage service documentation](../garage/).
 Otherwise: If you want to use the default local storage, ensure the `gokapi` container has a volume mounted at `/data` to upload files.
 - Use group based (admin) oauth authentication via Authentik to restrict access to the admin web UI.